 At this point, I give up.
 Font rendering on Linux is broken, very few people care, and those that do (like myself) are too busy with our day jobs to figure out all the prerequisite knowledge needed to fix it, let alone actually fix it.

-broken engine you go with, there will be a few more things to address.
+Whichever engine you go with on Linux, there will be a few more things to address.

 On top of FreeType there is the